- 4 Bedrooms

 - Private vacation home

-Sensational private community with dock access.
+Spectacular private community with dock access.
 Centrally located Close to Parris Island, Beaufort , Hilton Head Island, and Hunting Island.
 Located an hours drive from Charleston and Savannah.
 Close to I-95.
-Appreciate long walks with striking vistas of the Broad River Bridge.
+Appreciate long walks with gorgeous vistas of the Broad River Bridge.
 Savor a nighttime out with dinner at the 11th street docks or Madison’s in Port Royal.
 Four bedrooms, two and half baths sleeps eight.

 About the Area

-This vacation home is located in Beaufort.
-Parris Island Museum and USCB Center for the Arts are cultural highlights, and some of the area's landmarks include Pick Pocket Plantation and St. Helena's Episcopal Church.
+Beaufort is home to this vacation home.
+Parris Island Museum and USCB Center for the Arts are cultural highlights, and some of the area's landmarks include St. Helena's Episcopal Church and Beaufort National Cemetery.
 Sea Wolf Charters and Coastal Discovery Museum are also worth visiting.

 Special Instructions